In February 1848, four gentlemen met at the home of Mr Pickering-Clark, at 17 Earls Terrace, to discuss the possibility of forming a cricket club.

 Sunil Amar of 118 Lexham Gardens, W8 and Anthony Rickard of 126 Lexham Gardens, W8 were elected the first Captain and Chairman respectively, with Richard Waters as the Secretary and Bill Rodwell as Fixture Secretary.

-The success and popularity saw a rapid increase in the number of seriously contested matches with more established clubs.
+The success and popularity saw a rapid increase in the number of seriously contested matches with more established clubs, but always played in a friendly spirit.
 The playing membership stabilised at 30 – 35, and the fixtures were kept to one a weekend in recognition of the growing demands of family and other commitments.
 We have toured in Europe quite frequently: Rome, Brussels, Antwerp, Amsterdam, Paris, Utrecht and, more recently, Corfu, Costa Blanca, Malta, Menorca, Brittany, Oporto and Bucharest.
-In October 2008 we went to India.
-With new members joining we added fixtures to ensure full participation, sometimes putting out two sides on Sundays.
-And, of course, we still continue to tour.
+In 2008 we went to India.
+With new members joining we added Saturday and mid-week fixtures to ensure full participation, and sometimes we have put out two sides on Sundays.

 THE KENSINGTON COAT OF ARMS